 The reason for Yusuke’s surprise return is so he can take Mizuki with him on a journey to repay the people that helped him get back home whom he feels indebted to.
 Along the way, the reunited couple helped other restless spirits pass on, while helping the grieving living come to terms with their losses.

-With his horror movie background Kurosawa has dealt with restless spirits in his films before so by changing tact and opting for this gentle reverie-like tale, which stands alongside his more mainstream dramas like Tokyo Sonata than noted chillers like Vital, Kurosawa will either earn a new following or exclude the shocker loving faithful.
+With his horror movie background Kurosawa has dealt with restless spirits in his films before so by changing tact and opting for this gentle reverie-like tale, which stands alongside his more mainstream dramas like Tokyo Sonata than noted chillers like Cure, Kurosawa will either earn a new following or exclude the shocker loving faithful.

 However because of the film’s languid pace and refusal to put a defined supernatural stamp on the proceedings, mainstream audiences may also find it a little hard to engage with this film.
 It is not as glacial as some arthouse films and doesn’t indulge in pointless visual longueurs but the 128-minute run time isn’t wholly justified, with some fat desperately in need of trimming.

 There is a subversive streak running through the film in how it presents members of the afterlife – everyone can see and communicate with Yusuke, who is still tactile and sentient and can perform all functions as a living being.
 Not your average ghost then so what is the deal?
 Is this Mizuki’s grief playing tricks with her or have we been grossly misinformed all these years about spooks and spectres?

 If you allow this indulgence then the film will have piqued your curiosity and you will be rewarded with a whimsical existentialist tale of a journey to redemption, closure and a look at how we handle our grief.
 For Mizuki though, when Yusuke returns she is oddly neither shocked nor scared – she calmly welcomes her husband him then berates him for not taking his shoes off.